just-paja/lerna-tools/README.md

-# lerna-jest
+# lerna-tools

-Fun to use jest configurator compatible with lerna
+Collection of tools that make developers using Lerna even happier.

+* [lerna-jest](./packages/jest) to minimize jest configuration